The Pharmacotherapy Area-Based Networks

 Budget 2023 – funding for 50,000 pharmacotherapy patients.

 The Federal Government has announced significant spending for opioid pharmacotherapy patients in it's 2023 budget.
-"50,000 Australians who need treatment for opioid dependency will have funded support to access the treatment they need at their local pharmacy a cost...
+"50,000 Australians who need treatment for opioid dependency will have funded support to access the treatment they need at their local pharmacy at a cost...

 read more